SachinChhikara/SachinChhikara/README.md

 ## Sachin Chhikara
-I am undergrad student who is currently studying at the University of Toronto.
-I am majoring in math and statistics and minor in computer science.
-I am currently doing a coop at Environment and Climate Change Canada as a software developer.
+I am undergrad student who is graduted from the University of Toronto with a major in Statsistics, minor in computer science and mathematics.

 <!--
 **SachinChhikara/SachinChhikara** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.